Delta 8 THC in Delaware: Is It Legal & Where to Buy in 2025?

-Delta 8 THC is currently a banned substance in Delaware.
+Delta 8 THC is currently a controlled substance in Delaware.

-Although delta 8 THC is legal on a federal level, this cannabinoid is listed as a schedule 1 drug under state law.
+Although delta 8 THC is legal on a federal level, this cannabinoid is listed as a schedule 1 drug under state regulations and law.

 This means people in possession of it may receive the same penalties as heroin, LSD, MDMA (ecstasy), and psilocybin (magic mushrooms).